 Instead, look around for a place to rent!
 Check out Tropical Escape Vacation Homes’ many luxurious condos and simpler abodes—not only can our prices rival those of Disney’s, they also get you way more bang for your buck!
 If you’re going to spend over $100 or $150 per night on lodging, why not spend it on a place where everyone gets their own room and you don’t need to share your pool?
 If you check out Disney’s deals and ours, we think you’ll find there’s a strong argument that not staying in a Disney hotel might be the best option for a Disney vacation!

-The Landing is the water front district which is the nearest to completion.
-This district features several new shops that have recently opened their doors to the public including a vintage shop Chapel Hats, a casual shoe store Havaianas and Sanuk (these shoes are so comfortable!), The Art of Shaving, a barber and shave shop and a core vegan, gluten-free menu has debuted at McKenna’s Bakery NYC a delicious bakery you can smell from blocks away, yum!
-Stay tuned later on this year for the debut of the STK Steakhouse with an exclusive rooftop dining area and delicious high end meals.
+The Landing is the waterfront district which is the nearest to completion.
+This district features several new shops that have recently opened their doors to the public including a vintage shop Chapel Hats, a casual shoe store Havaianas and Sanuk (these shoes are so comfortable!), The Art of Shaving, a barber and shave shop and a core vegan, the gluten-free menu has debuted at McKenna’s Bakery NYC a delicious bakery you can smell from blocks away, yum!
+Stay tuned later on this year for the debut of the STK Steakhouse with an exclusive rooftop dining area and delicious high-end meals.

 A few of our favorite restaurants will be getting a face-lift including Planet Hollywood and Paradiso 37.
 Planet Hollywood’s famous globe will be transformed into a planetarium with views of stars and a new outdoor terrace and bar will be created.
 This will include more seating and more views.
 Same goes for Paradiso 37, seating will almost double with more waterfront views.
 The Boathouse, a restaurant coming to the former Pleasure Island area, is set to open this summer and will feature a nautical theme with breathtaking water views.
 Guests have the option to enjoy a unique experience on a 40-foot Italian water taxi that’s going to hold up to 25 people serving champagne, chocolate-covered strawberries and toasts with the captain while cruising the waterway!

-View a sneak peak of whats to come here!
+View a sneak peek of whats to come here!

-Many more surprises to come for the new and improve Disney Springs, stay tuned!
+Many more surprises to come for the new and improved Disney Springs, stay tuned!